Crop diversity: Within-crop diversity

 Within-crop diversity, a specific crop can result from various growing conditions, for example a crop growing in nutrient-poor soil is likely to have stunted growth than a crop growing in more fertile soil.
 The availability of water, soil pH level, and temperature similarly influence crop growth.

 In addition, diversity of a harvested plant can be the result of genetic differences: a crop may have genes conferring early maturity or disease resistance.
-Such traits collectively determine a crop's overall characteristics and their future potential.
-Diversity within a crop includes genetically-influenced attributes such as seed size, branching pattern, height, flower color, fruiting time, and flavor.
-Crops can also vary in less obvious characteristics such as their response to heat, cold, a drought, or their ability to resist specific diseases and pests.

 Modern plant breeders develop new crop varieties to meet specific conditions.
 A new variety might, for example, be higher yielding, more disease resistant or have a longer shelf life than the varieties from which it was bred.
 The practical use of crop diversity goes back to early agricultural methods of crop rotation and fallow fields, where planting and harvesting one type of crop on a plot of land one year, and planting a different crop on that same plot the next year.
 This takes advantage of differences in a plant's nutrient needs, but more importantly reduces the buildup of pathogens.

 Both farmers and scientists must continually draw on the irreplaceable resource of genetic diversity to ensure productive harvests.
 While genetic variability provides farmers with plants that have a higher resilience to pests and diseases and allows scientists access to a more diverse genome than can be found in highly selected crops.
 The breeding of high performing crops steadily reduces genetic diversity as desirable traits are selected, and undesirable traits are removed.
 Farmers can increase within-crop diversity to some extent by planting mixtures of crop varieties.